haarry9/haarry9.github.io/content/_index.md

   spacing: "6rem"

 sections:
-  - block: resume-biography # to show intrest and education change to resume-biography-3
+  - block: resume-biography-3 # to show intrest and education change to resume-biography-3
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin